Of Hel and Earth

-Chapter One: Of Chances and Choices
+Chapter 1: Of Choices

-There was a memorial for Dumbledore, one year after his death, and a sparsely-attended funeral for Severus Snape, his Order of Merlin First Class mounted onto his gravestone.
-There was the funeral for Remus and Tonks and arranging custody for Teddy - Andromeda was quick to adopt him, thankfully, as Harry was in no position to be looking after a kid.
+There was a memorial for Dumbledore, one year after his death, and a sparsely attended funeral for Severus Snape, his Order of Merlin First Class mounted onto his gravestone.
+There was the funeral for Remus and Tonks and arranging custody for Teddy; Andromeda was quick to adopt him, thankfully, as Harry was in no position to be looking after a kid.
 Harry was almost numb by the time Fred's funeral came around and he didn't remember much for a couple of months after that.

-His wand had gone flying and he'd stumbled from the force of the spell, tripping over the coffee table and landing sprawled on his back on the floor.
-Harry had panicked then, knowing that he was an easy target with his ankle twisted around the table leg like that and had watched in horror as the four Death Eaters had advanced on him, deadly dark curses on their smirking lips.
+His wand had gone flying and Harry had stumbled from the force of the spell, tripping over the coffee table and landing sprawled on his stomach on the floor.
+Panic and fear had started to kick in then, knowing that he was an easy target with his ankle twisted around the table leg like that.
+He had watched in horror as the Death Eaters advanced on him even as he tried to scramble up, deadly curses on their smirking lips.

 The men had spoken, light flaring from their wands, and Harry had had a last moment to think of all the ways to die and he had thrown one arm up to cover his eyes and-